xxyzzzq/quex/doc/source-old/usage/patterns/context-free.rst

 .. describe:: .

-      matches any character in the current codec except for the buffer limit code and '0x0A' for newline.
+      matches any character in the current encoding except for the buffer limit code and '0x0A' for newline.
 On systems where newline is coded as '0x0D, 0x0A' this does match the '0x0D' character whenever a newline occurs.